 University roles and responsibilities

-Shantel's research encompass the intersection of dance and philosophy (phenomenology and visual culture), choreography, dance pedagogy, kinaesthesia, kinaesthetic empathy (dancer and pedagogical perspectives), and screen dance.
-She has experience with phenomenological, sociological (ethnography), cognitive science, and practice research.
+Shantel's research encompass intersections between dance and philosophy (performance philosophy, phenomenology, visual culture), choreography, dance pedagogy, kinaesthesia, kinaesthetic empathy, practice research, screen dance.
+She has experience with phenomenological, sociological (ethnography), cognitive science, and practice research methodologies.

-BA Dance Choreography I & II; Collaborative Choreography; Contemporary Dance Practices; PTY Placement Tutor; BA Dissertation Project
+BA (Hons) Dance Programme Leader; Dance Choreography I & II; Collaborative Choreography; Contemporary Dance Practices; PTY Placement Tutor; BA Dissertation Project

 Previously taught (BA): Investigating Choreographic Practices; Arts & Society; Dance, Politics, & Identity; Research Methodologies; (MA): Performing Theories, Research Methodologies, Dissertation